eaprelsky/infodynamics/book/12_revolutionary_education.md

 **Teacher as Circuit Engineer:**
 Educators trained in cognitive circuit analysis and optimization:
-- Professional development in information physics principles and applications
+- Professional development in information dynamics principles and applications
 - Assessment tools for rapid cognitive circuit profiling
 - Instructional design frameworks based on impedance matching and resonance
 - Technology skills for implementing adaptive learning systems